TV wires are the WORST especially if your television hangs on the wall. Here’s how to hide TV cords in minutes.

 I only showed you the cute side because the other side?
 Well.
 Umm.
 Well.
 It looked like this.

 To make the room even cozier, we put a television on the wall and then this mess ensued.
 The Apple TV just sat there because it didn’t have a home and then there were all those TV wires.
+I ignored it all and just kept reading books.

-And this side was nothing but a hot wire mess.
+All that coziness on the other side of the room and this side was nothing but a hot wire mess.

 No worries now.